mimblewimble/grin-rfcs/text/0002-grin-governance.md

 - The term of core members is currently undefined but may change in the future.
 - A core member can resign by notifying the rest of the team.
 - If unreachable for 30 days without any news, a core member can be removed through a core decision.
-- The core team *does not* make rulings on RFCs of other sub-teams, although individual team members might also participate in the discussions of sub teams or be members of those teams.
+- The core team *does not* make rulings on RFCs of other teams, although individual team members might also participate in the discussions of sub teams or be members of those teams.
 - Meeting notes should be published and made transparent to the community on a regular basis.

 ### RFC process

 An RFC is a Request For Comments document, outlining a proposed improvement or design change to an area of Grin.
 The exact specifics for the template is TBD.
 They are kept in their own dedicated repo and need to be accepted before a pull request is merged.
 Their purpose is to outline a standardized way of making proposals and allow the community to discuss and evaluate whether something is worth doing.
 Having an RFC accepted means that there's support "in theory" for the suggestion.
 It does not mean that a change becomes implemented automatically or in the exact way it is proposed, it is high-level design.
 The work still needs to be carried out.
 Accepted RFCs guide the broader planning work.

-### Sub-teams
+### Teams

 #### Overview

-Sub teams are groups organized around specific areas or knowledge fields.
+Teams are groups organized around specific areas or knowledge fields.
 They are responsible for these areas, but do not do all the work.
 Anyone can contribute anywhere, and do not need to hold a particular title to do so.

-Rather, sub-teams work on policies, processes, and workflows for their specific areas, as required.
+Rather, teams work on policies, processes, and workflows for their specific areas, as required.
 They are in charge of the RFC process in their specific field: They determine what requires an RFC in their area, they assign RFC shepherds that guide an RFC through its various stages and ensures the right stakeholders become aware of it and solicit their feedback.
-Ultimately, sub-teams decide whether an RFC in their area should be accepted or rejected.
+Ultimately, teams decide whether an RFC in their area should be accepted or rejected.
 They are responsible to ensure that each RFC in their area has a tracked status, and that they progress towards an outcome.

-Sub-teams self-organize, but should be inclusive and adhere to community values.
+Teams self-organize, but should be inclusive and adhere to community values.
 They should have a leader, often this leader may be part of the core team.
 They determine how members get added to the team.
 They should include area experts, and stakeholders.
 The decision making process should be consensus-seeking where possible.

-Sub-teams can be broken down into smaller working groups or sub-teams, permanent or temporary, as required and is seen necessary for them to be productive.
+Teams can be broken down into smaller working groups or teams, permanent or temporary, as required and is seen necessary for them to be productive.

-Each sub-team has a dedicated section on the forum, they should meet regularly, and keep some notes on what was covered and decided.
+Each team has a dedicated section on the forum, they should meet regularly, and keep some notes on what was covered and decided.
 Decisions do not need to happen in meetings, and could for example be handled asynchronously or in the RFC process.

 Meeting notes should be published and made transparent to the community on a regular basis.